Solar-powered aircraft developer Skydweller Aero adds $8M to Series A, partners with Palantir – TechCrunch

 “You’re into that uncharted territory to break some of those hour paradigms,” he said.

 Skydweller launched its flight test campaign in 2020, and has focused on installing and testing the autonomous systems tech since.
 He added that “in a very short horizon” the company will be test flying the autonomous aircraft, including take-off, full flight and landing, with future milestones focused on completing long-endurance flights.
-Customers will be able to start licensing the aircraft within a year to eighteen months, Parkes estimated.
+Customers will be able to start licensing the aircraft within a year to 18 months, Parkes estimated.